opengisch/QgisModelBaker-docs/en/user-guide.rst

 Export an Interlis Transfer File (.xtf)
 =======================================

-To export data from PostgreSQL/PostGIS schemas into Interlis Transfer Files (XTF), go to menu Database -> Project Generator -> Export Interlis Transfer File (.xtf).
+To export data from PostgreSQL/PostGIS schemas into Interlis Transfer Files (XTF), go to menu Database -> Model Baker -> Export Interlis Transfer File (.xtf).

 Dialog options are described in the following lines (use numbers to locate specific options in the picture).